Are you a rookie truck driver trying to learn the industry?

 I have been driving professionally for more than 40 years.
 However, if I decided to take a job hauling oversized loads, I would be a rookie at this type of trucking.
 And I wouldn’t hesitate to seek the advice of a professional in that field.

 Like I said earlier, your objective should be to consistently improve your driving skills as each year passes.
 Learning is accumulative.
 The more experience you have as a driver, the better you should be.

 But a truck driver must WANT to improve their skills.
 They must WANT to be a safer driver.
 Just like with any job, being a good driver is not just a matter of hopping behind the wheel and hoping it all goes well.

 If a trucker concentrates and focuses on his driving each day, he WILL become a better driver.
 But it truly is a job which requires the driver’s full and undivided attention.

-If the driver is more interested in who his latest text is from and other forms of distracted driving, or driving too fast for road conditions, they will always be a rookie, no matter how many years of driving experience they have.
+If the driver is more interested in texting and other distractions than driving well, he or she will always be a rookie.
+This is true no matter how many years of driving experience they have.

 WATCH THE VIDEO VERSION OF THE ARTICLE.